[HISTORY: Adopted by the Bloomfield Council as indicated in article histories. Amendments noted where applicable.]

 In the event that no such person is found upon the premises, service of notice and order shall be made by affixing a copy thereof in a conspicuous place on the door to the entrance of the premises and by mailing a copy thereof to the owner, operator or occupant at his last known post office address.

 Where the enforcing officer makes a preliminary finding that conditions on the premises constitute an immediate and substantial threat to the safety or health of occupants of or persons in proximity to the premises, he may order and direct that the premises be vacated immediately and that signs or notices be posted prohibiting occupancy thereof.

-Any person who shall violate or fail to comply with any of the provisions of this chapter, upon conviction thereof, shall be punished as provided in § 1-15, General penalty, of this Code.
-A separate offense shall be deemed committed each and every day during or on which such violation or noncompliance occurs or continues.
+Any person who shall violate or fail to comply with any of the provisions of this article, upon conviction thereof, shall be punished as listed below:

 [Adopted 3-15-2004 by Ord.
 No. 04-14 (Ch.
 203, Art.
 II, of the 1987 Code)]

 This Chapter 423 of the Code of the Township of Bloomfield is hereby amended by adopting the International Property Maintenance Code, which reads as follows.

 Editor's Note: Copies of the International Property Maintenance Code, which was compiled and published by the International Code Council and designed to be adopted by reference by municipalities, are on file and available for inspection in Township offices.